 If you are bad at last hitting, then jungle and support will be roles for you to choose from.

-These are the moments after certain item purchase or leveling up when your character has significant power gain.
+These are the moments after certain item purchases or leveling up when your character has significant power gain.

-Recognizing and using those will help you win lane most of the times.
+Recognizing and using those will help you win lane most of the time.